MicrosoftDocs/azure-media-services/media-services/latest/migrate-v-2-v-3-differences-terminology.md

 This article describes the terminology differences between Azure Media Services v2 to v3.

-## Naming conventions

-Review the naming conventions that are applied to Media Services V3 resources.
-Also review [naming blobs](assets-concept.md#naming)

 ## Terminology changes

 - A *Locator* is now called a *Streaming Locator*.